-On the synthesized or implemented design select Tools \rightarrow Edit Device Properties to open the Edit Device Properties dialog as shown below
+On the synthesized or implemented design select Tools → Edit Device Properties to open the Edit Device Properties dialog as shown below

-On the synthesized or implemented design, from Flow Navigator, select Settings \rightarrow Bitstream, and click the Configure additional bitstream settings link to open the Edit Device Properties dialog as shown below.
+On the synthesized or implemented design, from Flow Navigator, select Settings $\rightarrow$ Bitstream, and click the settings Configure additional bitstream link to open the Edit Device Properties dialog as shown below.

-Figure 21: Edit Device Properties: Search Field
+Figure 22: Edit Device Properties: Search Field

 Use the search field in the upper left of the dialog box to search for all SPI or BPI related fields and select the appropriate option settings.
-See Appendix A for the device configuration settings.
+See Device Configuration Bitstream or PDI Settings for the device configuration settings.

-Device Configuration Bitstream Settings
+Device Configuration Bitstream or PDI Settings

-Creating a Configuration Memory File
+Creating a Configuration Memory File (for pre-Versal Devices Only)

-Use the write_cfgmem Tcl command to create the .mcs or .bin programming file.
+Use the write\cfgmem Tcl command to create the .mcs or .bin programming file.
 This file will be used in programming the configuration memory device.

-For example, to generate an .mcs file for a single 1Gbit BPI configuration memory device:
+For example, to generate an .mcs file for a single 1 Gbit BPI configuration memory device:

-Note: The -size argument to write_cfgmem is in megabytes, different from flash device capacity which is based on megabits.
-Hence, a 1Gbit sized flash device is provided as 128 megabytes to write_cfgmem in the example above.
-Note that write_cfgmem automatically sizes the configuration memory file to the size of the bitstream.
+Note: The -size argument to write\cfgmem is in megabytes, different from flash device capacity which is based on megabits.
+Hence, a 1 Gbit sized flash device is provided as 128 megabytes to write\cfgmem in the example above.
+Note that write\cfgmem automatically sizes the configuration memory file to the size of the bitstream.

-Vivado IDE supports the ability to chain multiple .bit files together using the $write_cfgmem$ command.
-To generate an .mcs file for a single 1Gbit BPI configuration memory device containing multiple bitstreams:
+Vivado IDE supports the ability to chain multiple . bit files together using the $write_cfgmem$ command.
+To generate an . mcs file for a single 1 Gbit BPI configuration memory device containing multiple bitstreams:

-For more information on write_cfgmem command refer to the Vivado Design Suite Tcl Command Reference Guide (UG835).
+For more information on write\cfgmem command refer to the Vivado Design Suite Tcl Command Reference Guide (UG835).